 Does Apivita test on animals?

-Is Apivita owned by a parent that is not cruelty-free?
+Is Apivita owned by a certified cruelty-free parent?

 Is Apivita vegan?